schellingb/wajic/README.md

 `wasm-ld -strip-all -gc-sections -no-entry -allow-undefined ./system/system.bc -export=__wasm_call_ctors -export=main -export=malloc -export=free WebGL.o -o WebGL.wasm`

 ### Manually Building System Libraries
-The system libraries and headers are provided as a [download on this repository](https://github.com/schellingb/wajic/releases/download/bin/wajic_system_20200505.zip).
+Prebuilt system libraries and headers are provided as a [download on this repository](https://github.com/schellingb/wajic/releases/tag/bin).

 To build them yourself you can use the provided GNU make file.

-1. Getting System Libraries
+1. Getting System Library Sources
-The system libraries (libc/libcxx prepared for WASM) are maintained in the [Emscripten project](https://github.com/emscripten-core/emscripten/tree/master/system).
+The system libraries (libc/libcxx prepared for WASM) are maintained in the [Emscripten project](https://github.com/emscripten-core/emscripten/tree/main/system).
-Just download its [GitHub master archive](https://github.com/emscripten-core/emscripten/archive/master.zip) and extract only the `system` directory from it.
+Just download its [GitHub main archive](https://github.com/emscripten-core/emscripten/archive/refs/heads/main.zip) and extract only the `system` directory from it.

 2. Getting GNU Make
 If you're on Windows, GNU Make is a small 180 KB EXE file which you can get [here](https://github.com/schellingb/ZillaLib/raw/master/Tools/make.exe).